leonnicolas/computer_architecture_exercises/l2_sum_array/README.md

 and jump to them, even with conditions.
 You can write a for loop like that.

 The c wrapper calls the function written in nasm to calculate the sum of an array.
-Write a function in nasm with the following signiture:
+Write a function in nasm with the following signature:

 ```C
 int64_t sum(int64_t len, int64_t arr[]);